 Hemi popped up in the control room and stood watching the gauges, smiling a quiet smile of intellectual and mechanical satisfaction.

-“Hemi, don’t just stand there like a giant fucking cow,” Percy said to him, “sit at the controls and make sure nothing stupid happens.”
+“Hemi, don’t just stand there like a giant fucking cow,” Percy said to him.
+“Sit at the controls and make sure nothing stupid happens.”

-Hemi lowered himself into the planes control chair while already turning the dive plane wheel to achieve a more controlled angle of rise.
+Hemi lowered himself into the planes control chair, already turning the dive plane wheel to achieve a more controlled angle of rise.

 Percy balanced the trim tanks to keep them as level as possible.
-“Keep the bow slightly down Hemi, otherwise all that water still in the cargo hold is going to wash right back to the engine room.”
+“Keep the bow slightly down, Hemi, otherwise all that water still in the cargo hold is going to wash right back to the engine room.”

-A banging and cursing came up to them from the crew quarters, and a second later Chips climbed into the control room, leaving a small puddle of black water at the base of the ladder, and a thin trail of the foul stuff behind her as she stepped up to Percy.
+A banging and cursing came up to them from the crew quarters, and a second later Chips climbed into the control room, leaving a small puddle of black water at the base of the ladder and a thin trail of the foul stuff behind her as she stepped up to Percy.
 She was holding a length of steel bracing pipe in her hand.

 “Ya gaping and pustulated fucking asshole!
 Ya almost killed me!
 What fucking stupid idea came to your impenetrable head to blow the trim tanks with no warning?
 I was fuckin’ washed half-way down the fucking boat!”

-“Back off Chips.
+“Back off, Chips.
 I gotta deal with surfacing my boat.
-We can talk about proper emergency procedures later,” Percy replied to Chips, trying to keep her voice calm.
+We can talk about proper emergency procedures later,” Percy replied, trying to keep her voice calm.

 “Ya fuck yourself and your fucking proper procedures.
-I’m talking about my fucking life you fucking swollen and carbuncled head of a syphilitic cock.”
+I’m talking about my fucking life, you fucking swollen and carbuncled head of a syphilitic cock.”
 Chips raised the pipe and pointed it at Percy.

-Percy did not even look at Chips, instead keeping her eyes on the depth gauge that was steadily showing the boat coming shallower.
-“Put that pipe down Chips.”
+Percy did not even look at Chips, instead keeping her eyes on the depth gauge, which showed the boat steadily coming shallower.
+“Put that pipe down, Chips.”

 Chips snapped.
-She rushed at Percy taking the piece of pipe in a long swinging arc across the control room, just missing Hemi’s head but connecting with Captain Percy’s stomach.
+She rushed at Percy, swinging the piece of pipe in a long arc across the control room, just missing Hemi’s head but connecting with Percy’s stomach.
 Percy doubled over immediately and fell to the cold metal of the deck.

-Hemi was out of his seat a second later, and had Chips’ forearms taut in his huge fists, like bracing on the cables of a massive suspension bridge.
+Hemi was out of his seat a second later and had Chips’ forearms taut in his huge fists, like bracing on the cables of a massive suspension bridge.

 Percy was not down long.
 She got up to one knee before she fired Chips.
-“You’re off the boat,” Percy said quietly between gasping breaths.
+“You’re off the boat,” she said quietly, between gasping breaths.
 “We get to a port, you take your gear with you when you get off, and never again befoul my boat with your black fungal attitude.”

 “Ya?
 Fuck you, you vegetatively stupid sow.
 I’ll fucking be asleep in my rack while your fucking rusting shithole of a boat sinks around you.
 I don’t fucking care anymore.
 I’d rather die than save your bulbous fucking ass one more time.”

-Hemi was steering Chips towards the hatch down out of the control room.
+Hemi was steering Chips toward the hatch down out of the control room.
 He had to let her arms go for her to get down the ladder, though he kept the piece of pipe she had been holding.
 Hemi and Percy could hear her smashing and cursing her way forward to the crew quarters.

-“We all need to rest Sylvia,” said Hemi.
+“We all need rest, Sylvia,” said Hemi.

 “I need it more than anyone, but you don’t see me swinging pipes at people.”

 Hemi nodded quietly.
 But he knew Chips was right on two counts: blowing the trim tanks without warning was incredibly dangerous.
-And they would never get to a port without Chips’ continuous help to patch the leaking hull.
+And they would never get to a port without Chips’s continuous help to patch the leaking hull.

 2. The Gnat